You are currently on Hearing Direct UKGo to the US Website

 The tubings that direct sound from the electronic components into the ear can also vary in design.

 A traditional BTE fitting is considered to be that of an earmould.
 An impression of the empty parts of the outer ear and ear canal is taken using a quick drying (usually) silicone impression material.
-The impression is sent to a lab, which creates the customised earmould.
+The impression is sent to a lab, which creates the customized earmould.
 A hole (bore) is then drilled through the earmould roughly following the path of the ear canal.
 The output (usually referred as the ‘hook’) of the BTE is inserted into to the bore via a short piece of flexible tubing.

 In the past decade, the so-called thin-tubing fitting has increased in popularity.

 In the past decade, the so-called thin-tubing fitting has increased in popularity.
 Thin-tubing fitting usually refer to ‘open-fit’ BTEs.
-Substantial improvements in hearing aid technology and design have enabled hearing aid users to move away from earmould fittings and consider open-fittings instead, of the customised ear mould.
+Substantial improvements in hearing aid technology and design have enabled hearing aid users to move away from earmould fittings and consider open-fittings instead, of the customized ear mould.

 'Thin tubings' are very thin (2mm diameter or so) tubings that direct the sound from the casing into the ear canal.
 Instead of the tubing ending in the bore of the earmould, they are pre-shaped to bend into the ear canal and a soft silicon dome is attached to the end of the thin tubing to improve wearing comfort and retain the tubing in the ear canal.
 Domes vary in size and most manufacturers have a range of options for consumers.